 - the complaint is withdrawn

 Filing fees for complaints are payable by cash, credit/debit or cheque (payable to Town of Cochrane):

 - residential three or fewer dwellings: $50 per complaint

 - residential four or more dwellings: $600 per complaint

 Submit your form(s) and filing fee by the specified date by mail or in person to:

 101 RancheHouse Rd.

 Cochrane, AB T4C 2K8

-Sections 299 and 300 of the Municipal Government Act provide property owners with the right to access information on how their property assessment was prepared, as well as access to a summary of an assessment for any property.
+Under Sections 299 and 300 of the Municipal Government Act, you have the right to access information on how your property assessment was prepared.
+You may also see a summary of the assessment for any property.